burnedpopcorn/PT-Scoutdigo-1.2-Src/README.md

 A re-upload of the Scoutdigo Mod's Source Code (v1.2)

 ## Downloads
-Downloads will be in the Releases Tab (in a minute)
+Downloads will be in the Releases Tab

 > [!NOTE]
 > The Last Used GameMaker IDE Version is ```2023.11.1.129``` according to the ```.yyp```